ging0044/i10010n/readme.md

 # `i10010n`

+## coming "soon"
+- Pluralization (this might take some thinking)
+  - Maybe a generic variation system to allow for more flexibility
+- Tool to generate JSON configurations

 ## what does it do?
 `i10010n` allows you to easily translate your application, and dynamically use translated text when sending strings, making strings, doing other stuff with strings...